bingeli1212/nitrile-preview/doc/DOC-latex-translation.md

 The \boldmath declaration causes everything (including symbols) in a formula to be in a bold font.
 Note that this differs somewhat from the same declaration in 2.09 which did not affect some symbols.

+# The "Figure"

+The "Figure" caption does not seem to be able to be shifted to a Left or Right position other than the Center position.